Tejassk23/Software-Testing/README.md

 # Software-Testing
-I have performed some programs based on software testing subjects
+I have performed some programs based on software testing subject